godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Spells/Spells Database/Aerophasia/Aerostrike.md

 | Range  |           12 spaces           |
 | Traits | [[Attack]], [[Move]], [[Air]] |
 > ###### *Details*
 > You weave a bow of air and loose a powerful arrow.
-Make a ranged spell attack against a target within range.
-If it hits, the target takes `dice:1d8` damage.
+Make a ranged spell attack against a target within range, dealing `dice:1d4` **cutting** damage.
 You can Move 2 spaces as a part of casting this spell, before or after the attack roll.